klangner/telstra/README.md

   * Softmax in output layer
   * Log features are normalized by biggest value in all records.
   * 37 hours of training.
-  * Looks like overfitting.
+  * Looks like over fitting.
 On training set the score is 0.5484

 ### Score: 0.63708

   * Log features are counted as boolean value (Column volume is not used)
-  * Still overfits.
+  * Still over fits.
 Training stopped after score on training set: 0.557506
   * Training time: 6 minutes

 ## Features